Stacknvault/cra-template-iex2/template/README.md

 `yarn run expose -- get-context --contact-id=<contact id> --entity-id=<entity id> --stage=<stage number starting from 0> [ --company-id=<company id> ]`

 If company id is not specified, it will be taken from the sender

+If no other args are specified, they will be taken from .lastRun